-Management/ Monitoring Description Actions Storage Console (StorCon) This is a text-based user interface that allows full management and monitoring of the RAID controller and its subsystem.
+Management/Monitoring Description Actions Storage Console (StorCon) This is a text-based UI that allows full management and monitoring of the RAID controller and its subsystem.
 Consistent look and feel across all supported operating systems.
-Can be launched during Boot up, <ctrl>+<g>, or within host OS Can be ran locally or remotely using TCP/IP or SPX/IPX network protocols.</g></ctrl> Storage Console+ (StorCon+) GUI based version of the Storage Console with exception to a few functions.
+Can be launched during Boot up, <ctrl>+<g>, or within host OS Can be run locally or remotely using TCP/IP or SPX/IPX network protocols.</g></ctrl> Storage Console+ (StorCon+) GUI based version of the Storage Console with exception to a few functions.
 It only runs locally on Windows servers and clients.
-Can be launched in normal or admin modes.
-Can be ran locally or remotely using TCP/IP or SPX/IPX network protocols.
-Monitoring/ Reporting Description Actions (using StorCon text-based) View Statistics Allows the viewing of I/O activity of host, logical, and physical drives and cache activity.
-From the menu, choose Express or Advanced Setup -> View Statistics.
+Can be run locally or remotely using TCP/IP or SPX/IPX network protocols.
+Monitoring/Reporting Description Actions (using StorCon text-based) View Statistics Allows the viewing of I/O activity of host, logical, and physical drives and cache activity From the menu, choose Express or Advanced Setup -> View Statistics.
 User can adjust synch rate and enable and disable logging.
 View Events Allows the viewing and saving of all events regarding the controller since it's last boot up.
 From the menu, choose Express or Advanced Setup -> View Events.
-View Hard Disk Information Lists all hard drives connected to the RAID controller with information about each hard drive.
-You can select each drive individually to bring up a detailed list of information that includes detected defects since the drive was first detected by the RAID controller.
-Diagnostics Description Actions (using StorCon text-based) Save Information Gives the administrator the ability to save the configuration information of the RAID controller in an ASCII file for viewing.
+View Hard Disk Information Lists all hard drives connected to the RAID controller with information about each hard drive You can select each drive individually to bring up a detailed list of information that includes detected defects since the drive was first detected by the RAID controller.
+Diagnostics Description Actions (using StorCon text-based) Save Information Gives administrator the ability to save the configuration information of the RAID controller in ASCII file for viewing.
 User can save file to be used for troubleshooting or documentation.
-Memory Test Non-destructive tests are written to ECC memory and verified.
-The different modes determine type of pattern and quantity.
-Tests are not non-destructive for non-ECC memory.
+Non-destructive tests are written to memory and verified.
+The different determine type of pattern and quan Tests are not non-destructive for no memory.
 From the menu, choose Advanced Setup -> Configure Controller -> Controller Settings.
 User selected options are: No test, Standard, Double scan, and Intensive.
 Parity Verify Selecting this feature causes the controller to verify the parity on RAID level 4 and 5 arrays.
 From the menu, choose Advanced Setup -> Configure Array Drives -> Select an array.
-Check Surface: Physical Disks A surface-check of the selected hard disk drive done.
+Check Surface: Physical Disks A destructive surface-check of the selected hard disk drive.
 The controller writes and reads certain data patterns and checks them for correctness.
-From the menu, choose Advanced Setup -> Configure Physical Devices - >Select Physical Drive -> Check Surface.
+From the menu, choose Advanced Setup -> Configure Physical Devices -> Select Physical Drive -> Check Surface.
 Warning!
 This action destroys all data on the selected drive.